What you need to know to exercise your right to vote

 ask for this form at least 4 weeks before Election Day.

 ID Needed for Voting in New York State

-Federal law requires persons who register by mail for the first time to provide identification.
-Identification means a current NYS driver's license or the LAST FOUR digits of your Social Security number.
+Federal law requires persons who register by mail and are voting for the first time to provide identification, either on the Voter Registration Form or in person at the polling place.
+Identification usually means a current NYS driver's license or the last four digits of your Social Security number.
+If you do not have a current NYS driver's license, you need to provide the last four digits of your Social Security number.
 If you do not have either of these, you may provide a copy of a valid photo ID, or a current utility bill, bank statement, government check or some other government documentation that shows your name and address.
-If you do not provide identification when you registered, you will be asked for it the first time you vote.
+It's a good idea to bring your ID to the polls, especially if you registered by mail and are voting for the first time.

 NEVER LEAVE THE POLLING PLACE WITHOUT VOTING!